ibm-cloud-docs/activity-tracker/ibm-internal-only/event_definition.md

 ### severity (string)
 {: #severity}

-This field defines the level of threat an action may have on the Cloud.
+This field defines the **level of threat** an action may have on the Cloud.
+This field allows a user to filter events by severity so that they can monitor the serious things that are happening in their account, and hide what is more likely to be background noise.
 {: note}

 Valid values are: `normal`, `warning`, and `critical`

+The value of the severity field is intended to be the same, regardless of the outcome (success or failure).
+The severity field indicates the inherent `threat level` of the action, that is, how much damage it could do if the request completes successfully as a mistake or a malicious action.
+The word `severity` is often associated with an error, but CADF slant is slightly different.

 * Set to **normal** for routine actions in the Cloud.